MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-status-code.md

 These HTTP status codes indicate that the server successfully received and accepted the client's request.

-IIS on Windows Server 2016 and later versions use the following success HTTP status codes:
+IIS uses the following success HTTP status codes:

 | Code | Description | Notes |
 |--|--|--|